mikebranstein/azure-identity-workshop-instructions/src/chapters/chapter8.md

 <div class="exercise-end"></div>

 Great work!
-You've created the function app and have the three containers needed to store uploaded, rejected, and valid profile pictures.The next step is to add an Azure Function.
+You've created the function app and have the three containers needed to store uploaded, rejected, and valid profile pictures.
+The next step is to add an Azure Function.

 ### Creating an Azure Function